13 Things To Do in Berlin in 2022 (From Someone Who Just Visited)

 Things to Do in Berlin: Tips on What to Avoid

-When visiting, there are a few things you should avoid in order to have the best possible experience while making your way through these things to do in Berlin.
+When visiting, you should avoid a few things to have the best possible experience while making your way through these things to do in Berlin.

 1. Try to avoid staying in the city center